 Ancient legends about the history and origin of the dreamcatcher exist among several Native American tribes, but are most common and seem to originate among the Ojibwe and Lakota nations.
 While many cultures consider spiders to be creepy crawlers, the Ojibwe people saw them in a different light, as symbols of protection and comfort.
 According to an old Ojibwa legend, a mystical and maternal "Spider Woman" once served as the spiritual protector for her tribe, especially in concern to young children, kids and babies.
 As the Ojibwe people flourished and spread out across the land, it was difficult for The Spider Woman to continue to protect and watch over all the members of the tribe as they migrated farther and farther away.
 This is why she created the first dreamcatcher.
 Following her example, over the course of generations mothers and grandmothers continued to ritualistically recreate the maternal keepsake as a means of mystically protecting their children and families even from a distance.
+What do dream catchers do?
+Purpose & Meaning of the Dream Catcher Sometimes referred to as "Sacred Hoops," Ojibwe dreamcatchers were traditionally used as talismans to protect sleeping people, usually children, from bad dreams and nightmares.
+This Native American tribe believes that the night air is filled with dreams, both good and bad.
+When hung above the bed in a place where the morning sunlight can hit it, the dream catcher attracts and catches all sorts of dreams and thoughts into its webs.
+Good dreams pass through and gently slide down the feathers to comfort the sleeper below.
+Bad dreams, however, are caught up in its protective net and destroyed, burned up in the light of day.
+Adorned with Solar Quartz, Lapis Lazuli bead and Aura Quartz point.

 Dream catcher